Information Literacy with RDP Library includes:

-Book a class by contacting your School Librarian.
+Book a class by contacting your Subject Librarian.

 We prefer you book at least one to two weeks in advance, and provide the following:

-Classes are usually held in the Library computer lab (1006R), but classes can also be held in your classroom or in another computer lab.
-At this time, classes will be held synchronously or asynchronously, through RDC preferred platforms including Blackboard Collaborate and Microsoft Teams.
+Classes are usually held in the Library computer lab (1006R), but classes can also be held in your classroom.
+Online classes can also be offered synchronously or asynchronously.
 Your Librarian will work with you to determine the best format to achieve the learning outcomes for your class.

 We find our classes are most effective when tailored to a particular assignment, and when the instructor attends and is an active participant.
 Your Librarian will work with you to determine the best timing and format for your class/assignment.